 11. Decide ahead of time to keep trying and refining new approaches.
 The first time you try to delegate, for instance, it might not work well.
 Instead of giving up, consider it an experiment, make a point of learning from it, check your actions against the recommendations you might or might not have followed, adjust your tactics, and keep trying.
 Over time, the payoffs of such adaptive leadership will come and will outweigh the tactical errors.

 12. Strive for deeper understanding.
 Leadership, like most arenas, has a lot of buzzwords.
 You’ve just read a few, for instance, delegation, participative leadership, and being proactive.
 You’d heard them before.
 But that doesn’t mean you truly know what they are, in detail, and in all their nuance such that they will work well and forever after.
 Being proactive, for example, means far more than not procrastinating (re-read above).
 “Lifelong learning” might seem like a cliché, but that’s what the best leaders engage in.

 Thomas Edison said: ‘If we did everything we are capable of doing, we would literally astound ourselves.’
 We often hold ourselves back – in fact, self-sabotage – by continuing to do what we’ve always done, not learning, repeating the same mistakes, and failing to experiment, adapt, and grow.
 But anyone can strengthen their leadership ability by deciding to do so and then working at it.
 As the great psychologist William James put it: ‘If you care enough about a result, you will almost certainly attain it.’

 George Bernard Shaw taught us: ‘We are made wise not from the recollection of our past, but by the responsibility for our future.’
 If everyone resolved to embrace this wisdom in both belief and action, leaders really could change the world in 2021.

-Thomas Bateman is Professor Emeritus with the McIntire School of Commerce, University of Virginia.
+Thomas Bateman is a professor emeritus with the McIntire School of Commerce at the University of Virginia.